sadandangry/sadandangry.github.io/on-memes/index.md

 - What do we gain from using them?
 What do we loose?
 - What do we mean when we say a meme is "true"?

-I'll try and answer these to the best of my understanding, and try and sum it all up at the end.
+I'll try and answer these to the best of my understanding, and see where that takes me.

 ---